 Blog Post

-Full Throttle: Comparing packet-level and DevTools throttling
+Full throttle: Comparing packet-level and DevTools throttling

 When you're doing performance testing, one of the most important variables to consider is the connection type.
 The web is built on a set of a very chatty protocols—there's a lot of back and forth between the browser and the server throughout the browsing experience.
 Each trip from the server to the browser, and vice versa, is subject to the limitations of the network in use: how much bandwidth is available, how high is the latency, how much packet loss is there, etc.